Maximilian von Lingg

-Maximilian Joseph Lingg, from 1902 Ritter von Lingg (* 8 March 1842 in Nesselwang; † 31 May 1930 in Füssen), was the 78th Bishop of Augsburg.
+Maximilian von Lingg, from 1902 Ritter von Lingg (8 March 1842 in Nesselwang – 31 May 1930 in Füssen), was the 78th Bishop of Augsburg.

 Life

 Max Joseph Lingg was born on 8 March 1842, the eldest child of the baker Johann Georg Lingg and his wife Franziska (née Pfanner), in Nesselwang, in the German district today called Ostallgäu.
 His mother was a relative of the Trappist abbot Franz Pfanner, and Max Joseph was himself a cousin of the epic poet Hermann Lingg.
-After attending the Nesselwanger elementary school, the local pastor Heine lobbied for Max Joseph to attend high school at St. Stephan's in Augsburg, and later to study for the priesthood.
+After attending the Nesselwang elementary school, the local pastor Heine lobbied for Max Joseph to attend high school at St. Stephan's in Augsburg, and later to study for the priesthood.
 In 1861 he began his study of theology in Munich, where he also had contact with the conservative sect known as the "Old Catholics" (Altkatholiken).
-During his studies from 1861 he was a member of the Munich fraternity Algovia.
-Lingg remained in this fraternity for 38 years, despite his high ecclesiastical offices in Bamberg, and resigned only three years before his appointment as bishop in 1898 because of "increasing liberalization" of Fraternities.
+During his studies from 1861, he was a member of the Munich fraternity Algovia.
+Lingg remained in this fraternity for 38 years, despite his high ecclesiastical offices in Bamberg, and resigned only three years before his appointment as bishop in 1898 because of "increasing liberalisation" of Fraternities.
 With the beginning of the winter semester 1863/1864 he went to the Pontifical Gregorian University (the Gregoriana) in Rome.
 Throughout this period he published lyrical works.
 On 22 July 1865, he was ordained a priest in Munich and celebrated his primacy on 27 August at the St. Mang Church in Füssen.

 By 1863 Max Joseph had begun a second degree in law, which he completed in 1869 with a doctorate on the topic of the education of King Alfonso XII of Spain.
 From Spain and through various Bavarian princes, he became a protégé of members of the House of Wittelsbach, through which he was in 1874 named professor of church history and church law at the State Lyceum of Bamberg (today incorporated into the University of Bamberg).
 In 1877 he was promoted to the Privy Council, and later to Monseigneur, by the Archbishop of Bamberg Friedrich von Schreiber.
 During this time he received his doctorate in theology from the University of Tübingen based on various theological writings.
 In 1893 Lingg became the provost of the Bamberg Cathedral], requiring him to give up teaching.
-Despite what was seen in reactionary Bamberg as his comparatively liberal time as a student, he was able to assert himself and in 1902 was appointed Bishop of Augsburg by Prince Regent Luitpold of Bavaria.
-On 25 October 1902, shortly after his appointment as bishop, Lingg was awarded the Knight's Cross of the Order of Merit of the Bavarian Crown.
+Despite what was seen in reactionary Bamberg as his comparatively liberal time as a student, he was able to assert himself and in 1902 was appointed Bishop of Augsburg by Luitpold, Prince Regent of Bavaria.
+On 25 October 1902, shortly after his appointment as bishop, Lingg was awarded the Order of Merit of the Bavarian Crown.
 Thus elevated to knighthood, he assumed the ceremonial title of "Ritter von Lingg".